3 Economic Tools to Improve Infrastructure & Public Services

-Public Improvement District (PID)
+What is a Public Improvement District (PID)?

 A PID is an economic development tool used to fund public improvements in a defined geographic area.
 A PID is used to accelerate development, increase the total tax base, and serve as a potential financing mechanism for necessary infrastructure and capital improvements within a city or county.
 The city or county within the PID can levy a special assessment against properties within the district to pay for improvements to the area.

 PID funds can be used for a variety of projects, including water, wastewater, drainage, parks, roads, sidewalks, mass transit, libraries, pedestrian malls, and affordable housing.

 What is a Municipal Utility District (MUD)?

 A Municipal Utility District (MUD) is a political subdivision of the State of Texas authorized by the Texas Commission of Environmental Quality to provide water, sewer, drainage, and other utility-related services within the boundaries of the MUD.
 The infrastructure provided by a MUD is funded by the District’s taxpayers that own land within the boundaries of the district.
 The funding of this infrastructure can come in the form of water and sewer rates, tap fees, and/or through the sale of bond funds.